 Your complaint will be investigated in accordance with the firm’s complaints handling procedure, a copy of which will be supplied to you.
 If you are not happy with the way we have carried out our investigation or the result, you may be entitled to refer it to the Financial Ombudsman Service (FOS).
 Further information about the FOS is available from their website www.financial-ombudsman.co.uk.

 SaidSo is covered by the Financial Services Compensation Scheme (FSCS) through Chapters Financial Limited if we cannot meet our obligations.
 This is dependent upon the type of business and the circumstances of the claim.
-Most types of investment business are covered by 100% up to a maximum of £50,000 whereas insurance advising and arranging is covered for 90% of the claim, without any upper limit.
+Most types of investment business are covered by the FSCS 100% up to a maximum of £85,000 whereas the distribution of pure protection insurance is covered for 100% of the claim, without any upper limit.

 Further information about this compensation scheme arrangement is available from the FSCS at www.fscs.org.uk.